ClauseJr/Computer-Project/README.md

 11. **Explores price trends across hardware**
     Which CPU and GPU combinations appear most frequently, and how does their average price compare to the dataset’s overall average?

+12. **RAM–price relationship**
+    To what extent does RAM capacity affect final pricing across device categories, and is there evidence of diminishing returns at higher RAM levels?